ElementsProject/lightning/doc/lightningd-config.5.md

 to ([bolt][bolt] #891).
 The normal protocol is expected to be sent over WebSocket binary frames once the connection is upgraded.

+* **experimental-peer-storage**

+  Specifying this option means we will store up to 64k of encrypted data for our peers, and give them our (encrypted!) backup data to store as well, based on a protocol similar to [bolt][bolt] #881.

 BUGS
 ----